-Recommendation No changes to the policy.
-Overall assessment and suggested changes + Through its focus on meeting community needs and the concentration of development in existing centres rather than dispersing it through the countryside the policy performs well in the context of the Sustainability Appraisal.
+Recommendation No char o changes to the policy. suggested changes centres rather than dispersing the Sustainability Appraisal.
+T Through its focus on meeting community needs and the concentration of development in existing centres rather than dispersing it through the countryside the policy performs well in the context of the Sustainability Appraisal.
 The concerns over mineral use and waste generation reflect that any proposal that leads to development may have unsustainable elements that must be offset by the benefits 15.
 Promote sustainable use of, and maintain and enhance the quality of, inland and coastal waters. + Concentrating development is likely to make it easier to deliver effective, reliable sewage treatment facilities.
 There could be potential to create unattainable requirements for water, but consultation on proposed development sites with Dŵr Cymru/Welsh Water and Natural Resources Wales should ensure this does not happen.
 14. Maintain and enhance biodiversity both within and outside designated sites + Concentration of development in the National Park's centres rather than the countryside will protect those more isolated areas of the National Park where biodiversity may be greater or there is greater potential to restore biodiversity.
 13. Community facilities (including health & social care facilities, social facilities and retail provision) continue to meet the needs of the National Park population + The policy directs development towards locations with a core range of community facilities.
-As such it may help to provide the 'critical mass' to maintain and possibly enhance these facilities.
-12. Reduce the negative impacts of waste. - Waste will be generated as a consequence of any new development, particularly if that development results in new activity rather than activity displaced from elsewhere.
-Collection of waste may be more sustainable as the waste will be, spatially, more concentrated in rural centres as opposed to dispersed across the wider countryside.
+As such it may help to provide the 'critical mass' to maintain and possibly enhance these facilities. of waste. in new activity rather than activity displaced from elsewhere.
+Collection of waste may be more sustain as the waste will be, spatially, more concentrated in rural centres as opposed to dispersed across the countryside.